projectceladon/celadon-documentation/source/blogs/uart/uart.rst

 The logs from the Linux kernel, and Celadon Android stack will be captured in the *minicom* serial console on the host PC

-Enable the Serial debug logs on Intel Whiskey Lake CRB (Customer Reference Platform)
+Enable the Serial debug logs on Intel Whiskey Lake ERB (Engineer Reference Platform)
 ------------------------------------------------------------------------------------

 HW connection
 ~~~~~~~~~~~~~

-On Intel Whiskey Lake CRB, the UART port is accessible through an on-board 9-pin connector.
+On Intel Whiskey Lake ERB, the UART port is accessible through an on-board 9-pin connector.
 Connect the cable to the host PC using the following serial-to-USB converter cable.

 .. figure:: images/usb2uart_female.jpg
     :align: center